Spirituality

 -

-by the U.S. military to help veterans heal from post-traumatic stress
+By the U.S. military to help veterans heal from post-traumatic stress

 -

-in yoga studios as a modality for deep rest, relaxation, and nervous system repair
+In yoga studios as a modality for deep rest, relaxation, and nervous system repair

 -

-in retreats and therapeutic settings as a gateway into psycho-spiritual exploration
+In retreats and therapeutic settings as a gateway into psycho-spiritual exploration

-Preparing for Your Yoga Nidra Meditation
+Preparing for a Yoga Nidra Meditation

-Available Themes for Yoga Nidra Sessions:
+Available Themes for Yoga Nidra Sessions

-Meeting with a Guide; Meeting with Self
+Meeting with a Guide and/or Meeting with Self

 Inner Child Work & Trauma Reconciliation